TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-remote-path-mapping.md

 ------

-## How do I setup remote path mappings?
+## How do I setup remote path mappings

 Go to `Settings` => `Download Clients`